Call Today! 888-234-8376

 At TermLife2Go, we review the best disability insurance companies providing supplementary disability insurance.
 Our goal is to know the ins-and-outs of the different private disability income insurance policies so that we can provide our clients with the best company and policy that aligns with each client’s unique need and goal.

 In the following article, we will review the different supplemental disability insurance companies, why you should consider supplementary disability insurance, and what to expect if you plan on moving forward.

 What is supplementary disability insurance?

-Our definition of supplementary disability insurance would be a contract between the insured and insurer for additional individual disability income, beyond any group coverage, that provides an additional income benefit if the insured becomes disabled due to an illness or injury.
+Supplementary disability insurance is a contract between the insured and insurer for additional individual disability income, beyond any group coverage, that provides an additional income benefit if the insured becomes disabled due to an illness or injury.

 Supplemental disability insurance can be short-term disability insurance.
 Short-term disability income can provide immediate financial relief, which can protect you from racking up credit card debt or tapping into your emergency fund.
 However, it is only a short term solution.